7a6179657473/Seenya/README.md

 6. Optimize and refine the script as needed to improve performance and reliability.

 7. Add any additional features or functionality as desired.
+(GUI (JS angular based) )

+8. submission to Hak5 to be a MK7 module

 # What Seenya is built on